 Coleslaw is a traditional side with barbecued pork, and it goes well with this roast grilled on the rotisserie as well.
-Or add homegrown tomato and cucumber salad with buffalo mozzarella or Caesar salad with freshly shredded Parmesan cheese and you have a menu for dining alfresco.
+Alternatively, add homegrown tomato and cucumber salad with buffalo mozzarella or Caesar salad with freshly shredded Parmesan cheese and you have a menu for dining alfresco.

 Start things off at the cocktail hour with a big pitcher of margaritas or mojitos for a change of pace from the usual wine.
-A cold dessert like ice cream, sorbet, Key lime or lemon meringue pie makes a satisfying finale to this dinner.
+A cold dessert like ice cream, sorbet, Key lime, or lemon meringue pie makes a satisfying finale to this dinner.